 Conference speakers addressed challenges that face organizations today in multi-cloud.
 Waverley Labs’ CEO Juanita Koilpillai stressed education across stakeholders is the greatest challenge ahead, and Aradhna Chatel (HSBC) emphasized the need for service mesh– done right.

-There was no clearer examples of the need for this, or how it can be achieved than with a panel of early adopters, Anil Vatti (Visa) and Lixun Qi (Freddie Mac), and Aradhna Chatel, and a talk by Department of Defense and the United States Air Force Chief Software Officer, Nicolas Chaillan.
+There were no clearer examples of the need for this, or how it can be achieved than with a panel of early adopters, Anil Vatti (Visa) and Lixun Qi (Freddie Mac), and Aradhna Chatel, and a talk by Department of Defense and the United States Air Force Chief Software Officer, Nicolas Chaillan.
 He spoke passionately about the move that they had made to Kubernetes and Istio, “We also wanted something that was open source and highly flexible and you know, modular.
 So we picked Istio…When we look at the size of what we do, with people and if we start to have to coordinate teams, just to have a data TLS library, that could be a disaster.
 So having the ability to have the platform team update the mesh, and not impact the application team.
 That’s huge.”

 Our team presented throughout the day at NIST, including founders Varun Talwar (CEO) presenting the keynote, Jeyappragash Jeyakeerthi moderating a panel on ZTA and DevSecOps, Ignasi Barrera presenting access control demos with NIST’s Joshua Roberts, Liam White on Istio and Envoy, and Zachary Butcher on securing applications with service mesh.